hieu88coding/supermarket-management/README.md

-A newbie project on POS system and Java Swing
+A newbie project on POS system using Java Swing